ABOUT JOSEPH PAGLINO

 Ever heard of adipocere?
 He’ll explain it to you.

 His writing is based on over 36 years of experience as a Detective.
 Joseph has been a Confidential Investigator for the New York City Chief Medical Examiner’s Office, a Detective Investigator for the Brooklyn District Attorney’s Office in New York, and a County Detective for the Monmouth County, New Jersey, Prosecutor’s Office.
-He also teaches as an Adjunct Professor of Criminal Justice, has taught at police academies and universities throughout New Jersey, and is a member of professional forensic, law enforcement and writer’s groups.
+He is also an Adjunct Professor of Criminal Justice, teaching at police academies and universities throughout New Jersey, and is a member of professional forensic, law enforcement and writer’s groups.
 He has a Bachelor of Science in Criminal Justice from Saint John’s University, New York, and a Master of Arts degree in Forensic Psychology from John Jay College, New York.
-In his career, he has investigated thousands of crimes, from child abduction to mass murder.
+In his career, he has investigated thousands of crimes, from child abduction to mass murder, including the high profile cases of serial killer Richard Biegenwald in NY, and the “Prom Mom” murder case of Melissa Drexler in NJ .
 His specialty is crime scene investigation, criminal profiling and forensics.

 He has also appeared in national media such as television (CNN Showbiz Today, Fox News, Good Day New York, News 12 New Jersey ‘Jersey’s Talking with Lee Leonard); radio (BBC, National Public Radio NPR All Things Considered, WWDB with Marty Moss-Coane, Philadelphia); as well as in the printed media (Washington Post, Philadelphia Inquirer, Orlando Sun Sentinel, Fort Worth Star-Telegram, American Writer’s Review, and the Asbury Park Press).
 He has hosted the America On-Line Monday Mystery Forum and the Kiss of Death mystery online workshops for the Mystery Writers of America.
-He maintains a social media platform on Facebook, Twitter and Instagram.
+He maintains a social media platform on Facebook, Twitter, Instagram, and an Amazon author page.

 If you are an aspiring or published writer, screenwriter, television or motion picture producer or director, he will help you succeed in writing accurately and factually about all aspects of police procedural and criminal investigation.
 Your readers or viewers demand accuracy and authenticity, from the way police actually speak to each other and their slang, to how they investigate every type of crime under the sun.
 He can guide you to the real deal.